 Opioid abuse is a major health epidemic facing the nation today.
 The Centers for Disease Control and Prevention report that the number of opioid pills that were legally purchased by pharmacies and physicians nearly quadrupled between 1999 to 2010, even when an increase in pain reported by our nation was not noted.
+Call a Lafayette Defective Drugs Lawyer today to schedule your free consultation.

 Furthermore, as per the CDC an estimated 91 Americans die daily of opioid overdoses.
 Prescription opioid overdoses accounted for almost half of the deaths in opioid overdoses that occurred during 2015, according to the American Society of Addiction Medicine.